The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Assigning Value to Gluttony

 While it may not be super important to assign a potency value to Gluttony, it could potentially be useful for scenarios or quickly napkin-mathing situations.
 The best way to look at a Gluttony isn’t by itself, but as a replacement for a Bloodstalk variant.
-They both share the same cost but Bloodstalks are always available while Gluttony has a minute long cooldown.
+They both share the same cost but Blood Stalks are always available while Gluttony has a minute long cooldown.
 The differences are the following:

 * +100 Potency
 * +1 Reaver GCD